 - Age, gender, gender identity, gender expression, race, religion, sexual orientation

-- MCAT (you are not required to write the MCAT to apply to NOSM)
+- MCAT (you are not required to write the MCAT to apply to NOSM University)

-NOSM invites approximately 300 of the top ranked applicants for an interview based on their total pre-interview score (GPA + Autobiographical Sketch & Supplementary Questions score + Context score).
+NOSM University invites approximately 300 of the top ranked applicants to the Undergraduate Medical Education (UME) Program for an interview based on their total pre-interview score (GPA + Autobiographical Sketch & Supplementary Questions score + Context score).
 Achieving the minimum requirements does not guarantee that we will invite you for an interview.
 We will notify you via e-mail in January/February of the potential enrolment year if you will or will not be invited for an interview.

 Admission interviews are normally conducted in March and/or April of the potential enrolment year.
-Due to COVID-19, the NOSM 2021 interviews will be conducted through an online platform.
-If we invite you to interview with NOSM, we will send you further information and a description of the interview process in your invitation to interview package.
+NOSM University UME 2023 interviews will be conducted through an online platform.
+If we invite you to interview with NOSM University, we will send you further information and a description of the interview process in your invitation to interview package.